eclipse-edc/docs/docs/developer/developer-handbook.md

 ### Perform a data transfer
 --> actually launches another connector, shows a data exchange -> link to samples

+## Core concepts

+--> lists and explains general building blocks like asynchronicity, to understand why some APIs only return IDs, etc.

-## The control plane - core concepts
+## The control plane

 ### API objects in detail

 --> explains Assets, Policies, Contract Definitions, etc. from an external API perspective. mentions JSON-LD and related specs (ODRL, DCAT)

-### EDC state machines
+### Control plane state machines

---> gives an overview of the state machines to understand asynchronicity and why some APIs only return IDs
+--> gives an overview of the contract negotiation and transfer process state machines

 ### The extension model